Counseling, Training, and Supervision

 Dr. Izzard is a Licensed Professional Counselor (LPC) licensed in Georgia and New Jersey.
 Dr. Izzard is certified by the National Board of Certified Counselors as an NCC ("National Certified Counselor") by Center of Credentialing Education as an ("Approved Clinical Supervisor") by Tri-Care Military Insurance as a ("Tri-Care Mental Health Counselor") Dr. Izzard is also Certified by Georgia Professional Standards as a (School Counselor) Dr. Izzard has over a decade of counseling in community mental health and private practice experience.

-To add to Dr. Izzard’s Private practice, Training management, and Supervision experience.
+To add to Dr. Izzard’s private practice, training management, and supervision experience.
 Dr. Izzard is also trained in multiple evidence based therapies and culturally competent practices.
 To name a few Cognitive Behavioral Therapy, Dialectical Behavioral Informed Therapy, Existential Therapy, Reality Therapy, Seeking Safety, Strength Based, Mental Health Corrections and more.
 Dr. Izzard has experience in diverse population mental health agencies, fast paced, and high-technology outpatient treatment programs.
-These environments included, hospitals, state agencies, residential settings, corrections, and in home services.
-Dr. Izzard has been employed in secondary education as a special education teacher.
-Dr. Izzard has held faculty positions at multiple hybrid Universities in Counseling and Psychology.
+These environments included hospitals, state agencies, residential settings, corrections, and in home services.
+Dr. Izzard has experience in all levels of education; early childhood, primary, and secondary school settings.
+Dr. Izzard has been employed in the middle school setting as a special education teacher.
+Dr. Izzard has held faculty positions at all levels of higher education from Technical, Undergraduate, Graduate, to Doctorate at multiple hybrid Colleges and Universities in Counseling and Psychology.

 Dr. Izzard is a native of Greensboro North Carolina and attended several schools within the Guilford County School System.
 Dr. Izzard spent a portion of her adolescent childhood in Georgia attending Miller Grove Junior High and Columbia High School in Decatur Georgia.
 Dr. Izzard resides in Central East Georgia.
 Dr. Izzard has a Doctorate of Education in Counselor Education and Supervision from Argosy University Sarasota, Masters of Science degree in Mental Health Counseling from the largest HBCU in the nation North Carolina Agriculture & Technical State University and a Bachelors of Science degree in Psychology from another great HBCU Fayetteville State University.
 Dr. Izzard’s Dissertation, The Influence of Narcotics Anonymous on Long-term Recovery, Family Relationships, and Career Development a Qualitative Study is published in Proquest Database.